sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 find gtdb-reps-rs214-k21/ -name "*.sig.gz" -type f > list.gtdb-reps-rs214-k21.txt
 ```

-When using these files for search, we have no a priori information about the parameters used for each sketch, so we load all signatures into memory at the start.
+When using these files for search, we have no a priori information about the parameters used for each sketch, so we load all signatures into memory at the start in order to generate a manifest.
+To avoid memory issues, the signatures are not kept in memory, but instead re-loaded as described below for each command (see: Notes on concurrency and efficiency).
+This makes using `pathlists` less efficient than `zip` files or `manifests`.

 ## Running the commands